-The simulation follows an object oriented architecture.
-Each object in the simulation are encapsulated with data and operations.
+The simulation follows an object-oriented architecture.
+Each object in the simulation is encapsulated with data and operations.
 These objects coordinate with each other to achieve a goal.

 The following UML class diagram shows a summary of the simulation:

 Another software design pattern used is the observer pattern where an object gets notified of a particular event.
-This pattern is heavily utilized on this project.
-For instance the Server is notified when a customer enters a waiting area and a customer in the outside area is notified when a customer exits the shop.
+This pattern is heavily utilized in this project.
+For instance, the Server is notified when a customer enters a waiting area and a customer in the outside area is notified when a customer exits the shop.

 Classes and Object Design

 This would be the main driver of the simulation.
 It will expect to receive the number of arriving customers from an argument however if there’s none then it will use 20 customers.
 This class will create 3 server object threads, tells the cashier object how many customers are expected to pay, then creates the customer object threads.